 The Imperial County Juvenile Justice Realignment Block Grant Annual Plan for 2024 was approved by the SB 823 Subcommittee on Monday, April 22, 2024.
+A scheduled update and review of the plan was scheduled for Monday April 21, 2025.

 Plan Development